lashford/template-github-pages/README.md

 # Template Github Pages site

-Angular 1.5 and bootstrap 3 template site, includes gulp build scripts to publish to gh-pages.
+Angular 1.5 and bootstrap 3 template site, includes gulp build scripts to publish to gh-pages, run protractor tests unit tests and full End2End feature tests.

 Usual github process should be used, with regular commits and pushes to `master` branch.